DIY Drawstring Bag | Tutorial to Make 3 Different Drawstring Bags

 Now grab as much stuff as you can find to shove in your all new Drawstring Bag!!!
 A few ideas for bag customization would be vinyl/embroidered names for bag personalization, adding piping between the top/main bag panels (I did for one of my bags), adding an exterior bag pocket, adding internal zippered pocket to the bag, or creating removable bag pockets using Velcro.
 I can’t wait to see how you customize yours!

-I love little bags and this DIY drawstring bag is especially fun!
+I love little bags and this bag is especially fun!
 No raw edges so it looks pretty inside and out.
 Perfect for making a gift extra special or containing little sets of things.
 Fill the DIY drawstring bag up with jewelry, diaper bag essentials, toys, etc.

 Lined Drawstring Bag Tutorial